viktorlott/arithmetic-computation/README.md

-# From arithmetics to boolean algebra
+# Arithmetics ↔ Boolean algebra

 The goal with this project is to see if it's possible to define math operations with **Arithmetic operations**, **Algebra rules**, **Series and Sequences**.
 We often use certain math functions without knowing how they can be derived in the first place.